stoffel7/ioBroker.enet/README.md

 * Gateway version actually not supported, please remain on Version 1.0.1

-* Gateway version actually not supported, please remain on Version 1.0.1

 ### 2.0.1 (2025-05-26)
 * (stoffel7) adpter takeover and added some changes to requests from adapter creator